Chiefs’ Travis Kelce Takes Hilarious Dig at Raiders Ahead of Sunday’s Rematch

 “On top of that it’s the goal if the goal is the first step in getting into the playoffs, winning the division, but you got to get excited week-in week-out.
 But especially in the division, you got to take care of this.
 This week against the Raiders.”

-Kelce, quarterback Patrick Mahomes and company will be looking to avenge that defeat Sunday night, so perhaps Kelce’s remarks are somewhat of a pep talk in the run-up to the anticipated contest.
+Kelce, Patrick Mahomes and company will be looking to avenge that defeat Sunday night, so perhaps Kelce’s remarks are somewhat of a pep talk in the run-up to the highly anticipated contest.

 Andy Reid Wasn’t Particularly Thrilled With the Raiders, Either